yulanvanoppen/nanopore-HMM/README.md

 &nbsp;

 ## Technical details
 This software package contains the functions and scripts used to infer a Hidden Markov Model (HMM) from ionic current flow data of the enzyme adenylate kinase (AdK) [1].

 The HMM is determined by transition rates $\mathbf k$ and emmission distribution parameter vectors $\boldsymbol\mu, \boldsymbol\sigma$.
 The likelihood $L(\mathbf k, \boldsymbol\mu, \boldsymbol\sigma; \mathbf y)$ given a time series $\mathbf y$ is computed as in [2, Section2.5]; see _Materials and Methods_ in [1] for the details specific to this research.
 For computational efficiency, equation (2.24) was evaluated by normalizing to prevent under or overflow every five time points.

-During optimization, transition rates are generally bound between 1E-1 and 1E6, with a few exceptions:
+During optimization, all transition rates are initially bound between 1E-1 and 1E6.
+Exceptions are only implemented to prevent optimization routines ending up at clearly infeasible model configurations in light of the experimental data.

-[TABLE]

 &nbsp;

 ## References
 [1] Galenkamp, Nicole S., Zernia, Sarah, van Oppen, Yulan B., Milias-Argeitis, Andreas & Maglia, Giovanni (2023).
 Endostery controls the hierarchical domain closure in adenylate kinase catalysis. _Manuscript in preparation_.

 [2] MacDonald, Iain L., & Walter Zucchini (1997). _Hidden Markov and other models for discrete-valued time series_.
 Vol. 110.
 CRC Press.

 &nbsp;

 ## DISCLAIMER
 Permission is hereby granted, free of charge, to any person obtaining a copy